glyn/vert.x.osgi/README.md

 The source code provided in this project is dual-licensed under the Eclipse Public License 1.0 and the Apache License, Version 2.0.

+Binary bundles, ready to use on the OSGi framework of your choice, are provided in the bundles directory.

 Notes
 -----